-In 2021, 89% of complaints received by SROs were from consumers, 6% from competitors of other brands and advertisers, and 3% or less from interest groups authorities and other public entities.
-These are exactly the same proportions as in 2020.
-Other sources include authorities, professional associations, advertising agencies, newspapers, and political parties. (see Graph 3).

-The trend has not changed over the past five years, with consumers lodging between 80% to 90% of all complaints in Europe, and the other actors remaining a small portion at less than 10% each every year.
+In 2022, 87% of complaints received by SROs were from consumers, 8% from competitors of other brands and advertisers, and 5% or less from interest groups, authorities, SROs and other public entities.
+The proportions remain unchanged from previous years, with consumers lodging between 80% to 90% of all complaints in Europe, and the other actors lodging only a small portion at less than 10% each every year.